maxim/jira_adf/README.md

 # JiraAdf

 [Atlassian Document Format](https://developer.atlassian.com/cloud/jira/platform/apis/document/structure/) is how Jira and friends format rich text.
-This tools helps you make those rich texts in ruby, with a neat builder-like syntax.
+This tool helps you make those rich texts in ruby, with a neat builder-like syntax.

 ## Installation